top of page

 Former abandoned Hollywood Video store.

 Built as a dedicated video store, Hollywood Video eventually encompassed a Game Crazy, located in the space which at&t now occupies.
 Game Crazy was a subsidiary company of Hollywood Video, and helped prolong a flailing industry.
-This store shared a parking lot with a small Blockbuster (is that a contradiction in terms?) inside a grocery store.
 The sale advertised below included a dozen Hollywood Video rentals with the purchase of an XBOX 360.

 Game Crazy Black Friday ad.